sstadick/perbase/README.md

 A highly parallelized utility for analyzing metrics at a per-base level.

 If a metric is missing, or performance is lacking.
 Please file a bug/feature issue.
+This tool aims to improve upon [`bam-readcount`](https://github.com/genome/bam-readcount).

 ## Installation